Socialist Workers Party (UK): History

-Socialist Review Group
+Socialist Review Group (1950–1962)

-The origins of the SWP lie in the formation of the Socialist Review Group (SRG) which held its founding conference in 1950.
-The group, initially of only eight members, was formed around Tony Cliff's analysis of Russia as a bureaucratic state capitalist regime and were expelled from the Revolutionary Communist Party.
-Three documents formed the theoretical basis of the group, namely The Nature of Stalinist Russia, The Class Nature of the People's Democracies and Marxism and the Theory of Bureaucratic Collectivism.
+The SWP's origins lie in the formation of the Socialist Review Group (SRG), which had split from The Club (a precursor to the Workers Revolutionary Party).
+The group was formed in 1950, and held its founding conference in 1951.
+The group, initially made up of only eight members, was formed around Tony Cliff's analysis of Russia as a bureaucratic state capitalist regime rather than a truly Marxist one.
+Three documents formed the group's theoretical basis: The Nature of Stalinist Russia, The Class Nature of the People's Democracies and Marxism and the Theory of Bureaucratic Collectivism.
+The group at this time was associated with Third Camp Marxism.

-The tiny size of the group meant that they adopted entryism as a means of working in the Labour Party in order to reach an audience and recruit.
+The group's size meant that they adopted entryism as a means of working in the Labour Party in order to reach an audience and recruit.
 Of particular importance was the Labour League of Youth (LLY); from the 33 members at the first recorded meeting, 19 were in the LLY.
+This entryism eventually led to the creation of Labour's Militant tendency in the 1980s.

-Through campaigning within the Campaign for Nuclear Disarmament and the Young Socialists, a new Labour Party youth movement, the Socialist Review Group was able to recruit among a new generation of activists and by 1964 had a membership of 200.
+By campaigning within the Campaign for Nuclear Disarmament and the Young Socialists, a new Labour Party youth movement, the Socialist Review Group recruited from a new generation of activists and by 1964 had a membership of 200.
 In 1959, the first edition of Cliff's book on Rosa Luxemburg was published.
-In this, Cliff asserts: Rosa Luxemburg's conception of the structure of the revolutionary organisation – that they should be built from below up, on a consistently democratic basis – fits the needs of the workers' movement in the advanced countries much more closely than Lenin's conception of 1902−4, which was copied and given an added bureaucratic twist by Stalinists the world over.
+In it, Cliff writes:Rosa Luxemburg's conception of the structure of the revolutionary organisation – that they should be built from below up, on a consistently democratic basis – fits the needs of the workers' movement in the advanced countries much more closely than Lenin's conception of 1902−4, which was copied and given an added bureaucratic twist by Stalinists the world over.
 Cliff wrote in 1960 that Leon Trotsky's insight in 1904 about Vladimir Lenin's substitutionism was a strong warning of the serious flaws "inherent in Lenin's conception of party organisation" sustained by events since 1917.